|

 government organizations, and community and religious

-groups throughout the US as well as workshops for non-heterosexuals
+groups throughout the US as well as workshops for

-on personal growth beyond "coming out" and
+non-heterosexuals on personal growth beyond "coming

 how to be a healthy activist.
 He is a regular conference